B2B Marketing Attribution for Beginners

 Self- and sales-reported sources identify where demand was created.
 UTM parameters show where that demand was captured.

 Regardless of your preferences, the weighting method should be documented as a service-level agreement between key stakeholders.
-This ensures a consistent attribution across the organization.
+This ensures consistent attribution across the organization.

-You’ll receive detailed guidelines on how to:
+You’ll get detailed guidelines on how to:

 Capture UTM parameters on your website and integrate them into your CRM